-Prior to Orientation, you will complete the online algorithmic thinking and math placement exams.
-During Orientation, you will take a placement exam in Chemistry and have the option of taking a foreign language placement exam.
+Prior to Orientation, you will complete the online math and chemistry placement exams.
+You will also have the option of taking a foreign language placement exam.
 It’s important that you take the placement exams and try and do as well as possible.
 In some cases, doing well on the U-M Placement Exam will exempt you from a course or a requirement or give you the opportunity to earn additional credits.

 Go to the Engineering Advising Center website for more information.